 They eat what?
-New Year's food around the world
+New Year's food traditions around the world

 5. Marzipanschwein or Glücksschwein, Austria and Germany

-Austria, and its neighbor to the north, Germany, call New Year's Eve Sylvesterabend, or the eve of Saint Sylvester.
+Austria and neighbor Germany call New Year's Eve Sylvesterabend, or the eve of Saint Sylvester.
 Austrian revelers drink a red wine punch with cinnamon and spices, eat suckling pig for dinner and decorate the table with little pigs made of marzipan, called marzipanschwein.

 Good luck pigs, or Glücksschwein, which are made of all sorts of things, are also common gifts throughout both Austria and Germany.

-Note: This article was originally published in December 2012.
-CNN's Forrest Brown updated the article for 2020.